-Bovine Viral Diarrhoea is a common cause of respiratory and reproductive issues in the herd.
-It can be transmitted through a congenital infection of the fetus or after birth.
+Bovine Viral Diarrhoea (BVD) is a common cause of respiratory and reproductive issues in the herd.
+It can be transmitted through a congenital infection of the foetus or after birth.

 Vaccines are available but careful monitoring of the herd has to be carried out.
-Talk to your Franklin vets to see what strategy works best for you.
+Talk to your local Franklin Vet team to see what strategy works best for you.

 Franklin Vets are able to test young stock to indicate whether they are a carrier of BVD or a persistently infected animal.
 Tests can be carried out on individual calves or 8-10 calves in a large herd.
 Carrier animals can then be culled in early life and calves testing negatively can be permanently cleared of BVD.